 Following this audit phase, a number of concrete actions can be taken:

-• Modernisation of power supply systemsoptimising the electrical infrastructure can significantly reduce energy losses.
-For example, Google's data centre in Saint-Ghislain (Belgium) has achieved a remarkable PUE of 1.09 thanks to these optimisations.
+- Modernization of electrical power systems: optimizing the electrical infrastructure makes it possible to significantly reduce energy losses.
+For example, Google’s data center in Saint‑Ghislain (Belgium) achieved a remarkable PUE of 1.09 thanks to these optimizations.

-• Migration to new-generation infrastructureseco-responsible designs now incorporate innovative solutions such as passive cooling systems and modular architectures adapted to the actual load.
+- Migration to next‑generation infrastructures: eco‑responsible designs now incorporate innovative solutions such as passive cooling systems or modular architectures adapted to the actual workload.

-• Renewable energy supplyThe use of clean energy sources (solar, wind, hydroelectric) considerably reduces the carbon footprint.
-Microsoft has committed to using 100% of renewable energy for all its Data Centres by 2025.
+- Supply with renewable energy: powering data centers with clean energy sources (solar, wind, hydroelectric) significantly reduces their carbon footprint.
+Microsoft has thus committed to using 100% renewable energy for all its data centers by 2025.

 Reducing water consumption